A Survey on Document-level Neural Machine Translation: Methods and Evaluation: Document-level Neural Machine Translation

 \subsubsection{Utilising contextualised word embeddings for document-level NMT}

 With the massive amounts of monolingual data and computational resources available nowadays, a new trend in natural language processing (NLP) is to learn contextualised word embeddings.
 Even more so, the state-of-the-art performance of such approaches on a variety of NLP tasks has added to their popularity \cite{peters2018deep, devlin2019bert}.
 Along similar lines for NMT, Zhang et al. \cite{zhang2020learning} proposed the idea of learning ``contextualised” embeddings of the source sentence by enforcing the NMT model to predict the local source context (in addition to the target sentence).
 The contextualised sentence embeddings were then integrated into the NMT model in a fine-tuning step.
 They proposed two methods for learning and integrating the embeddings in their Transformer-based NMT model.
 The first method jointly optimised the parameters for the three prediction tasks (predicting the previous and following source sentence, and the current target sentence) using parallel documents.
-The second method, on the other hand, firstly optimised the parameters of a model that predicted the previous and following source sentence from the current sentence using monolingual data.
-This was then followed by fine-tuning the encoders from the previous step while training the NMT model.
-The experiments on Chinese$\rightarrow$English and English$\rightarrow$German translation tasks showed that both methods outperformed the Transformer baseline individually and when combined.
+The second method used monolingual data to optimise the parameters of a model that predicted the previous and following source sentence from the current sentence.
+The encoders from this step were then fine-tuned while training the NMT model.
+Experiments on Chinese$\rightarrow$English and English$\rightarrow$German translation tasks showed that both methods outperformed the Transformer baseline individually and when combined.

 Numerous works have utilised pre-trained contextualised language models like BERT \cite{devlin2019bert} and ELMo \cite{peters2018deep} directly for improving the quality of NMT \cite{conneau2019cross,song2019mass,clinchant2019use,edunov2019pre}.
 However, only a few have demonstrated their systems on the document-level NMT task.
 Li et al. \cite{li2019pretrained} initialised the Transformer encoder with the pre-trained BERT model and also modified the encoder to control the influence of larger context.
 This included (i) reverse position embeddings (assign position embeddings first to the source input and then to the context) to prevent the length of the context to effect the position embeddings of the source input, and (ii) context masks in the decoder so that it learns appropriate attention weights for the current source sentence.
 Further, to avoid over-fitting the model on the small training corpus, they introduced the masked language model (MLM) objective on the encoder-side (same as BERT) as a term in their training objective.
 Their experiments on IWSLT datasets for three language-pairs showed that their system achieved the best BLEU scores among related work using the same datasets.